Nitya-nama/multi_cloud_optimizer/README.md

 - Vanditha Hamsa S B
 - Chandan N

----

 ## 📄 License

-MIT — free to use for research and hackathon purposes.
+MIT — free to use for research and hackathons